 Pursuing any of these strategies can mean a long, difficult road with uncertain outcomes.
 Ultimately, you don’t have complete control over whether a posted review stays or goes.

-If you can’t remove the review, what’s your recourse when negative feedback pops up and hurts your business?
+If you can’t remove the negative review, what’s your recourse when negative feedback pops up and hurts your business?
 In this case, the best defense is a good offense.
 Here are some proactive steps you can take to protect yourself and mitigate the damage done by a negative review:

 - Claim your business's pages.
 By claiming your business's pages on review sites, you empower yourself as the owner to contact the site manager to request removal of the review, and to respond to reviews directly.